Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 I analyzed average word length and average sentence length.
 I found that average word length is not indicative of role, but that sentence length is.
 Experts have the longest sentences, and Callers have the shortest sentences.

 I also created data frames for males and females, and discovered that there are 100 females and 60 males.
-Therefore, I will continue with a gender analysis.
+There are twice as many Female Callers vs Male Callers, but twice as many Male Experts and Presenters vs. Female Experts and Presenters.
+This leads me to believe that a gender analysis on word length and sentence length would be too affected by the role of the speakers and that I cannot compare males and females in this way.
+However, seeing that the professionals on the show are mostly male and the callers mostly female leads to a conversation about gender equality.

 ## 11/26/17
 ### MIT License: